yboetz/pyznap/README.md

     pyznap setup [-p PATH]

 This will create a directory `PATH` (default is `/etc/pyznap`) and copy a sample config there.
-A sample config for your system might look like this (remove the comments):
+A config for your system might look like this (remove the comments):

     [rpool/filesystem]
     frequent = 4                          # Keep 4 quarter-hourly snapshots